 The Terminal continues to be a major supplier of transport fuel to NSW.
-In 2016 the operation of the pipeline between Kurnell and Newcastle transferred from Banksmeadow Terminal to Kurnell Terminal.
-The pipeline continues to operation without incident.
-The Terminal continues to operate the site's Waste Water Treatment Plant as is (still pending a 'future state' business decision).
-The site achieved certification against ISO 900:2015 QMS and 14001:2015 EMS in 2017 with only one minor non-compliance identified.
-There was one treated injury attributed to Terminal operations in 2018.
+In 2016 the operational control of the pipeline between Kurnell and Newcastle transferred from Banksmeadow Terminal to Kurnell Terminal.
+The Sydney to Newcastle Pipeline continues to operation without incident.
+The Terminal continues to operate the site's Wastewater Treatment Plant "as is" (pending an agreed 'future state' design).

+There were two treated injury attributed to Terminal operations in 2019.
 Details are: